Photograph by Jesse Vos

 Her points of interest extend into human behaviours, forms of consciousness, digital realities and the philosophy of art

 Since graduating from the Michaelis School of Fine Arts in 2015, Swinney has hosted two solo exhibitions with WHATIFTHEWORLD: Hold Still in 2019 and Ignis Fatuus in 2017.
 She has also held her solo exhibition Human Nature at Zeitz Museum of Contemporary Arts Africa (MOCAA), in Cape Town.
-In 2021, she will be hosting a solo exhibition with AKINCI Gallery in Amsterdam, where in 2018 she formed part of the group show, Let’s Talk about Nature.
+In 2021, she hosted her first international solo exhibition with AKINCI Gallery in Amsterdam, titled The Distance Between Us, as well as her most recent show titled Floating World in November 2022.

 Ruby Swinney’s work forms part of various private and public collections, including the Colleción SOLO Museum in Madrid, and the Zeitz MOCAA collection.